JPH provides straight solutions to private company owners and business parent companies who are facing the following problems:

 JPH was established as natural development from DRC Capital and its predecessor, ACTIV Investment Partners, both having been pioneers in the Japanese private equity investment industry

 - JPH Group as such has managed 5 investment funds in the past 20 years yielding consistently high returns (gross IRR 20-40%) by enhancing intrinsic values of investee companies without use of any external leverage of debt.

 - DRC Capital received “Operational Excellence Award” in 2016 in the segment of small cap/Asia-Pacific Area from Private Equity International (PEI) for its Paydesign investment performance and operations.

-- Rich and lengthy experience in family business restructuring and succession
+- Rich and lengthy experience in business turnaround, family business restructuring and succession

 - JPH was established to overcome limits and constraints felt in conventional PE funds whose time-framework of involvement with investee companies is rather short.

 Nissen, Hanae Mori, Sotec, Toptour, Yumeshin Holdings, Casa, Paydesign, Universal Home, HUBees, Kojitsu-Sanso, Seiban, Chan Luu